 Hanging at the Mall

 Around 9 p.m., Crystal and a friend decided to go to a party in the Punchbowl community, where they stayed until 11 o’clock.
-After her friend off at home, Crystal rushed back to the mall to say goodbye to friends before meeting her midnight curfew.
+After dropping her friend off at home, Crystal rushed back to the mall to say goodbye to friends before meeting her midnight curfew.

 Midnight, however, would come and go and there would be no sign of Crystal Faye.

-Bonnie was a widow and had spent years parenting alone; she had fine-turned the instincts which come natural to loving mothers.
+Bonnie was a widow and had spent years parenting alone; she had fine-tuned the instincts which come natural to loving mothers.
 So when Crystal failed to come home by midnight and hadn’t bothered to call and say she would be late, as she always did, Bonnie knew something was terribly wrong.

 By 3 a.m., Bonnie had no where else to turn except police.
 She dialed 911 and spoke with a dispatcher who took down a description of the missing teenager and her car, along with details such as where Crystal had last been seen and with whom.
 The dispatcher could tell the mother was horribly upset, and he tried to reassure her late teens weren’t uncommon and Crystal was sure to show up soon.
 He asked that Bonnie give him a call back when the teen came home, and Bonnie agreed she would.

-At 8 a.m., Bonnie Faye frantically called 911 again.
+At 8 a.m., Bonnie Fay frantically called 911 again.
 Two of Crystal’s friends had reported her car was at Conway Middle School.
 An officer was dispatched to the location where he was met by the distraught mother, who indicated the car was locked but Crystal’s purse was inside.